alicebalayan/AI-Accessibility-Bot/README.md

 ### ASL Discord Bot Documentation
 (rtd link here)

+### Natural Language Processing
+Our ASL Bot processes the words in the following way: removes words that aren't used, adds superlatives, converts superlatives to their roots, checks for word pairs (good morning), looks for words that mean time.

 ### 2D Animation
 Our ASL Discord Bot uses this [JS library](https://github.com/aslfont/sign-puppet) to display 2D animations to the user.
 (add code snippet here on the final day)